 Medical information, including nonprescription medication authorization, is entered by the parent as part of online registration.
 Please ensure this information is current so that we can provide the best care for your child in the event of illness or injury.

 The state requires that schools have parent authorization to dispense both nonprescription and prescription medications.
 Prescription Authorization Forms can be obtained from the school and should be filled out by both the parent and the prescriber.
-[For your convenience, links to medication forms are available on the left of this page.]
+[For your convenience, links to medication forms are available on the right of this page.]

 Medication must be administered by following these regulations: